absolute-version/absolute-version-js/README.md

 Do you use git tags to mark releases in a semver style?
 Do you want to be able to reason about the exact version of your application?
 Absolute Version is for you!

+This tool prints out human-readable versions for when you are between versions, useful for reasoning about versions during CI and testing.

+## Rationale

 When testing and releasing software, it is useful to be able to reason about the absolute version of an application.
 Some tools (eg [Pact](https://pact.io)) require a [clear and specific